 SQL Server Enterprise Edition + Software Assurance

-The combination of SQL Server Enterprise Edition and software assurance of that will give you Power BI Report Server.
-You still need to have Power BI pro account for content creators, but for on-premises sharing of Power BI content, then you can easily user Power BI report server.
-I will explain more about Power BI Report Server in another post.
-For the costing of software assurance plus SQL Server Enterprise Edition, you can contact your Microsoft contact for these products.
+The combination of SQL Server Enterprise Edition and software assurance will give you Power BI Report Server.
+The Power BI report server is the on-premises hosting solution for Power BI.
+For the cost of software assurance plus SQL Server Enterprise Edition, you can contact your Microsoft contact for these products.

 If you already have SQL Server Enterprise Edition licensing in your organization, and you intent to use Power BI only through sharing on-premises with Power BI Report Server, then buying Software Assurance is a more cost-effective option.

-In this post, you learned about 5 different licensing plans for Power BI.
-You learned what are features included in each plan, and in which situations they are cost-effective options.
+You learned about six different licensing plans for Power BI in this post.
+You learned what features are included in each plan and in which situations they are cost-effective options.
 Here is a summary of features in each licensing plan;

 I encourage you to read these articles to understand more about Power BI licensing;